 3.1.1 Temperature distribution in poultry house

 Figure 1 showed the graphical representation of temperature level recorded by each sensors in the various room of the building.
 The temperature profile of the non-thermally controlled room at 30 and 60 cm levels in the poultry housing exhibits similar characteristics.
-The temperature profile observed at the 90 cm level of the poultry housing showed marked difference from the observation from the 30 and 60 cm levels as the temperature profile flattens out at temperatures slightly above 24.50 °C between 17.5 – 40 hours.
+The temperature profile observed at the 90 cm level of the poultry housing showed a marked difference from the observation from the 30 and 60 cm levels as the temperature profile flattens out at temperatures slightly above 24.50 °C between 17.5 – 40 hours.
 At height of 30 cm and 60 cm, the temperature level in the individual rooms were as preset apart from the controlled experiment rooms that exhibit changes in temperature level due to ambient temperature as indicated by day and night.

 This finding was in tandem with the result reported by Tao and Xin (2003), when they investigated the temperature-humidity-velocity index from market-size broiler where it was deduced that there is a migration of heat from the base of poultry house to the upper part of the poultry house with decrease in temperature value.
 Likewise Setiadi et al. (2018), reported in their findings that there is more thermal stability in an enclosed house with insulation that open houses and this result also relates well with the findings from this research work.